Hannah-PortSwigger/RetrieveSiteMap/README.md

 - Once Gradle is installed, run `./gradlew build` from the extension directory using the command line.
 - Make sure you are using the latest version of Gradle.

-If no changes to the code are required, a prebuilt JAR file is available under `build/libs/RetrieveSiteMap-2.0.jar`.
+If no changes to the code are required, a prebuilt JAR file is available under Releases.
 It is preferable to compile your own JAR file.

 ## Changelog